 HF Ground Constants

-For many years the ARRL Antenna Book has provided a table of conductivities and dielectric constants for common types of earth.
+For many years the ARRL Antenna Book has provided a table like this.
 Antenna analysis programs have adopted the values and they are widely used.
 However, the table is for the AM broadcast band.
 Since ground constants are anything but constant, the ARRL values are not suitable for HF where they are commonly employed.

 The ARRL data originally appeared in the FCC publication Standards of Good Engineering Practice Concerning Standard Broadcast Stations in 1939.
 Inductivity is an obsolete term for dielectric constant.
 Conductivity is in EMU (10−14 = 1 mS/m).